Visiting the Museum

 An accessible toilet also includes a pull-down bed for adult changing, along with a hoist.

-An audio guide and RNIB tactile map and tactile object guides are available.
 Displays have been designed for ease of reading in terms of font size and text colour contrast.
 We also have several sensory interactives that can be enjoyed by a wide variety of visitors.
+There are large print guides available to borrow during your visit.

 Please do contact us in advance of your visit if you would like to discuss specific requirements or reserve any loan equipment.